-Publications

-Primary Datasets

 About

 Contact

 Below is the brief description and functionalities of each of the user interface modules.

 4.1.1 Home

 Description

 This module will be the landing page of the platform and can be accessed by public users.
 The performance of selected key indicators will be presented here and will also have options to navigate to other modules of the platform.
 Home page will have login option to allow users to enter their credentials and get access to modules which are under login based on their roles and permissions assigned to them by the administrator.
 Below mentioned is the functionality requirement of this module.